Dealer-09/ChainTorque_Native/README.md

 ## Final Notes
 - The Android app is a thin client: it only calls backend APIs and displays data
 - All blockchain, wallet, and database logic is handled by the backend
-- Asset uploads go through backend, stored on Lighthouse/IPFS
+- Asset uploads go through backend, stored on Lighthouse/IPFS (UI for upload needs to be added)
 - Transactions are logged both on-chain and in backend DB
+- Wallet integration is via manual address entry; no direct WalletConnect/MetaMask
+- Authentication is wallet-based; no email/password or social login

 ---